letscontrolit/ESPEasy/docs/source/ESPEasy/ESPchips.rst

 The ESP32-C6 seems to be aimed at being used as a gateway for the new Thread protocol and Wi-Fi.

 It is the more powerful version of the ESP32-H2 and also includes not only the traditional 2.4 GHz Wi-Fi, but also the new Wi-Fi6 standard on 2.4 GHz and IEEE 802.15.4 (Zigbee/Thread).
+Zigbee/Thread not yet supported by ESPEasy (March 2024).

 .. note:: Labeled as "unstable" by the Arduino team (as of Nov 2023), preliminary support in ESPEasy